hpereira1/hpereira1/README.md

-My name is Henrique Pereira Ramos, I'm a 22 yo Computer science Student.
+My name is Henrique, I'm a 22 yo Computer science Student.